Robert M. Weiss MD, FACS, FAAP

 Use of nanoparticles for localization and treatment of prostatic carcinoma in a in vivo animal model.

 We are involved in using nano-particle delivery systems to diagnose and treat diseases of the urinary system with special emphasis on benign and malignant diseases of the bladder.
-In addition we are studing the pharmacology and physiology on ureteral-vesical smooth muscle.
+These studies, which are presently focused on diagnosing and treating bladder and prostate cancer utilizing nano-particles loaded with specifically targeted siRNAs are directed by Darryl T. Martin, PhD.
+In addition we are studying the pharmacology and physiology on ureteral-vesical smooth muscle.

 Extensive Research Description